Introduction

 - Serotyping: Confirming pathogenic strains like O1, O2, or O78.

-Note: Molecular techniques like PCR are increasingly used for rapid and accurate detection of APEC strains.
+Note: Molecular techniques like PCR are increasingly used for the rapid and accurate detection of APEC strains.

 Treatment of Colibacillosis